llttugraz/llt_videotools/vid2oc/doc/vid2oc_v1_0_4.md

 * **-vmode _mode_**
 The processing mode.
-There are five variants:
+There are several variants:
 	* **0, 'copy'** passes the input video to the output as a single stream; no encoding (copy stream) (default option)
 	* **1, 'single'** passes the input video to the output as a single stream
 	* **2, 'double'** crops input video in two separate videos (screen/camera)